The Undertaker Leaves Everything In Ring As ‘Wrestlemania 33’ Signals Last Ride

 — DavKind (@DavKind76) April 3, 2017

 Sunday’s conclusion should not be a shock, there have been rumblings of The Undertaker contemplating retirement virtually every year over the last decade.
-He once said a rash of injuries in 1999 caused him to contemplate retirement nearly 20 years ago.
-Torn triceps, broke orbital bones, and hip surgery has shown him more as a 52-year-old man rather than a superhuman zombie who can withstand being buried alive or set on fire.
+He once said a rash of injuries in caused him to contemplate retirement nearly 20 years ago in 1999.
+Torn triceps, broke orbital bones, and hip surgery have shown him more as a 52-year-old man rather than a superhuman zombie who can withstand being buried alive or set on fire.

 During a 2002 appearance on Off The Record, The Undertaker spoke about his future in wrestling.
 He mentioned his mindset of continuing to perform up until a newer generation feels he’s just taking up a spot.